timothy-odofin/signatureverification/README.md

 ![login](login.png)
 This is the application user interface, it is responsible for receiving requests and delivering responses to the server.
 To interact with it, you login as a user, and after which the logged in user will be able to access the dashboard.
-From the dashboard user can select which image to verify, the output is displyed in apdf file that comes up on the side of the dashboard.
+From the dashboard user can select which image to verify, the output is displayed in a pdf file that comes up on the side of the dashboard.
 By default, the application comes with some data that will be displayed on the dashboard, the file responsible for that is located in the home directory of the application resource named `event-source.json`
+To start the UI, simply start the application using `docker-compose up`.
+This command starts up the application and makes sure the UI is ready available to be access.
+To access the web interface use the exposed angular port `http://localhost:8080`, there the login page will pop-up for authentication.

 ## Security
 The application has a security that authenticates the user at the login page and is responsible for token validation using JWT tokens for the back and forth requests.
 The application is setup with some default user located in `user.json`.
 These user have the same password which is `test`